pink and blue abstract painting

 What are your fees?

-$100 per hour session + GST for individual counselling. $145 per hour session + GST for couples, relationships, 2-people counselling.
+$100 per hour session (including GST) for individual, couples, relationship counselling - mediation and mentoring.
 See details.
-We add $25 onto hourly rate if you require an appointment after hours, weekends, public and stat holidays.
-Some clients prefer to meet after work hours or on weekends and they will also travel to see the right fit counsellor for them.
-Payment in full is required upfront before appointment, or in cash on the day.
+No extra charges for after hours, weekends, or public holidays.
+Some clients prefer to meet after work hours or on weekends and they will also travel to see the

 Do you charge extra fees or have hidden costs?